 Have you read about the education of Kalpana Chawla?
 It is quite interesting to know that if you study Physics you may actually have a chance to become an astronaut like her.
 However, everything is not easy, as roles within the aerospace division are limited and highly competitive.
 In order to acquire higher positions, unlike administrative and trainee roles, you’ll certainly need a master’s degree.
 From studying the universe, collecting data from spacecraft and satellites, operating radio and optical telescopes to investigating new materials and technology, there are endless responsibilities of an Astronomer.

 Physicists are overlapping with biomedical engineers to create, review and maintain medical equipment and technologies.
 To put their career in Physics on track, graduates are seen employed within areas such as Cardiology, Neurology, Radiology, Radiation Oncology and Nuclear Medicine.
-With a decent knowledge of Physics, radiation detection and Material Science, besides a master’s degree in medical physics will give you a leg up into medical technology companies, research centers, healthcare providers and academic institutions.
+A decent knowledge of Physics, radiation detection and Material Science, besides a master’s degree in medical physics will give you a leg up into medical technology companies, research centres, healthcare providers and academic institutions.

 From sustainable energies, medical technology, building designs, robotics to aeronautics; studying Engineering Physics offer a huge range of specialization to build a solid career in Physics.
 With increasing opportunity especially within the manufacturing and techno-based roles, Physics graduates are working to improve and develop products and manufacturing processes to benefit a large number of employers.